berrycakes/berrycakes/README.md

 ### 👩‍💻 &nbsp;About Me :

-I am a Full Stack Developer from Philippines.
+I am a Front End Developer from Philippines.

 ---